datamade/site-launch-checklist/README.md

 # DataMade Site Launch Checklist
 A checklist of miscellaneous tasks to do before launching a public website.
-To use this, make an issue in your project's issues called "Final Checklist" and copy and past the following:
+To use this, make an issue in your project's issues called "Final Checklist" and copy/paste the following:

 ```